Veer6693/Online-Transaction-Fraud-Detection/README.md

 5. Access the web app at [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 ## Project Structure
-- **data:** Contains the dataset used for training and evaluation.
+- **artifacts:** Contains the dataset used for training and evaluation.
-- **models:** Houses the implementation of various fraud detection models.
-- **preprocessing:** Includes code for data cleaning and feature engineering.
+- **components:** Includes code for data cleaning and feature engineering.
 - **utils:** Utility functions used throughout the project.
 - **app.py:** The main Flask application script.